Cameronsplaze/AWS-ContainerManager/README.md

 ### Different Maturities

-I've added a different maturity, `devel`.
-It has defaults for developing (i.e removes storage with it when deleted).
-It also keeps the containers you're testing with separate from any games you're activaly running.
+There's currently two maturities you can set, `devel` and `prod` (prod being the default). `devel` has defaults for developing (i.e removes any storage with it when deleted).
+It also keeps the containers you're testing with, separate from any games you're activity running.
 For example, you can:

 ```bash
 # Create the devel base stack: